philipellisis/csd-docs/docs/PinOne/Troubleshooting/firmware.md

 1. click the `Update Firmware` button,
 2. wait for the dialog where it says "Ensure you have one PinOne ..." and unplug the PinOne
 3. Plug the PinOne in and wait for the windows notification sound that a USB device has been plugged in (or just wait half a second) and immediately press the "OK" button on the dialog
-4. Hopefully the firmware will no successfully update
+4. Hopefully the firmware will now successfully update

 ## When clicking the "Update firmware" button, nothing seems to happen